 The chicken meat itself

-One aspect of all chicken nuggets that consumers don’t often consider is how much more moist and flavorful chicken meat is when cooked in-house rather than frozen and shipped out.
+One aspect of all chicken nuggets that consumers rarely consider is how much more moist and flavorful chicken meat is when cooked in-house rather than frozen and shipped out.

 Does Burger King do chicken nuggets?

-Though it’s never called itself a chicken nugget, Burger King has offered fried chicken strips for more than 20 years—long before McDonald’s debuted its McChicken sandwich, which was one of their most popular products in decades.
+Though it’s never called itself a chicken nugget, Burger King has offered fried chicken strips for over 20 years long before McDonald’s debuted its McChicken sandwich, which was one of their most popular products in decades.
 Why don’t we think of BK as a fried chicken powerhouse?
 Because it’s not.

 - The chain actually sells chicken tenders (not strips), and they’re less crispy than McDonald’s version.